HaxeFlixel/flixel-ui/README.md

 <include name="some_other_file"/>
 ```

-*Only* definition tags will be included.
+*Only* definition and default tags will be included.
 It also adds a bit of scoping to your project - in the case that an included definition has the same name as one defined locally, the local definition will be used.
 Only in the case that FlxUI can't find your definition locally will it check for included ones.

 This recursion is only one level deep.
 If you put \<include> tags in your included file, they'll be ignored.